MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Endpoint: POST {robot-ip-address}/api/alpha/audio/volume

 Parameters
-- Volume (int): A value between 0 and 100 for the loudness of the system audio.
+- Volume (integer): A value between 0 and 100 for the loudness of the system audio.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.